opentok/opentok-hardware-setup.js/README.md

 video source object or its `deviceId` property as a value for the `videoSource` property of the properties object passed into the `OT.initPublisher()` method.

+Example:

+    // component is the object returned by createOpentokHardwareSetupComponent() var publisherOptions = {
+      audioSource: component.audioSource(),
+      videoSource: component.videoSource()
+    };
+    OT.initPublisher(targetElement, publisherOptions);

 ### HardwareSetup.destroy()

 Closes the hardware setup component (if visible) and removes it from the HTML DOM.

+Example:

+    // component is the object returned by createOpentokHardwareSetupComponent() component.destroy();

 Sample
 ------